-Item Description Location A semi-developed portion of Camp Verde (Yavapai Apache Nation), AZ 86322 Existing Conditions Apparently cleared and grubbed, with some vegetation.
-Existing Improvements None, See above.
-Surrounding Conditions A semi-developed portion of Camp Verde, in a high desert environment, with a residential homes to the East.
-With commercial development to the South and West.
-Current Ground Cover Cleared & grubbed, though some seasonal grasses/weeds remain.
-Topography The parcel appears to have varying topography with seasonal creeks to low-lying hills.
-An general increase in grade from the East to the West over the 10-acre parcel.
+Item Description Location A semi-developed portion of Camp Verde (Yavapai Apache Nation), AZ 86322 Existing Conditions Apparently cleared and grubbed.
+Existing Improvements The existing parcel will be split into three individual lots.
+Surrounding Conditions A semi-developed portion of Camp Verde, in a high desert environment, with residential homes and commercial/industrial development in the immediate area.
+Current Ground Cover Cleared & grubbed, w/exposed soils.
+Topography The parcel appears to have flat topography.
+An general increase in grade from the West, Southwest over the three proposed parcels.